aaronkyle/social-development/terms/social-indicator.md

 date: 2008-01-14
 category: terminology
 slug: social-indicator
-summary: :  a value measured when conducting systematic evaluateion of community life or when performance targets and auditing criteria
+summary: :  a value measured when conducting systematic evaluation or when defining performance targets and auditing criteria

 <!---
 tags: